 He introduced me to the people in his life.
 It forced me to go out of my comfort zone, and deal with my social anxiety + fear of people.
 After Saeka’s birthday party, I felt like my old self again.
-The 10-year-old me who wasn’t afraid to be social, and didn’t have trouble talking to strangers.
+The 10-year-old me, that little girl wasn’t afraid to be social and didn’t have trouble talking to strangers.
 I faced my fear of being close to people.
 I became brave.
 I am now out of my shell.
 Finally, I crossed the walls I built around me.
 I can breathe differently, much better than before.
 I’m finally back.
 I’m home.

 Birds of the same feathers flock together.

 I know I’m capable of having a happy and healthy relationship like them.
 I just need to work on myself first.
 It is what I was supposed to do when I was 15 years old.
 I never had a break since then.
 I was always in a relationship or situationship.
 I haven’t reached my full potential because I was always on to the next.
 Love was around me all the time.
 I thought it was what I needed.
 All along I JUST NEEDED ME.